NSW pubs and clubs to open for dining

 There have now been 29 coronavirus deaths associated with the ship across Australia, nine of them in NSW.

-The free testing is an initiative organised in a partnership between the Lebanese Muslim Association and NSW Health.
+The free testing was organised by Sydney’s Lebanese Muslim Association and NSW Health.